Pennsylvania's 12th congressional district: History

-Before the 2012 redistricting, the district has a Cook Partisan Voting Index score of R+1.
-The district is notable as the only congressional district in the nation that voted for Democratic presidential candidate John Kerry in 2004 but went for Republican John McCain in 2008.
-This is mainly because, since 2000, southwestern Pennsylvania has gradually become more Republican.

 2006 election

 In the 2006 election, Murtha was re-elected with 61% of the vote.
 His Republican opponent, Washington County Commissioner Diana Irey, received 39%.

 2008 election

 John Murtha won the 2008 election with 58% of the vote.
 Murtha was a United States Marine and the first Vietnam War veteran to serve in Congress.
 He defeated Lt.
 Col. William T. Russell, an army veteran.

 2010 special election

 Pennsylvania governor Ed Rendell scheduled a special election for May 18, 2010, following the death of Representative John Murtha.
 On March 8, 2010, the Pennsylvania Democratic Party's Executive Committee nominated Mark Critz, Murtha's former district director.
 On March 11, a convention of Republicans from the 12th district nominated businessman Tim Burns.
 The Libertarian Party's candidate was Demo Agoris, who ran for the Pennsylvania House of Representatives in the 48th district as a Libertarian in 2006.